Managing Your Dotfiles With Git and Make

 $ git push -u origin master

-Now, all changes to your dotfiles are tracked, and you can easily install your dotfiles on a new machine by cloning your dotfiles repo and running make all.
+Now, all changes to the dotfiles are tracked, and installing the dotfiles on a new machine just requires cloning the dotfiles repo and running make all.

 Adding More Dotfiles

-1. Move your .gitconfig to ~/dotfiles/.
+Move .gitconfig to ~/dotfiles/.
 Again, make sure to omit the . so it's not hidden:

 $ mv ~/.gitconfig ~/dotfiles/gitconfig